JackDca/Mailpilewiki/SMTorP.md

 Ella tells us to talk to Matt Green).

 We also probably need to specify an upgrade path, so broken algorithms can be phased out and replaced with harder problems to solve.
+One thing to do here, is offer multiple algorithms, but scale the difficulty on deprecated algorithms faster than on the algos we actually like.

 ## SMTorP message format